jexnator/starter-academic/content/post/2024/9/index.md

 ## What did I do?

-This week I worked almost exclusively on the IaaS module and dealt with the module tasks, which I continuously build up using Terraform, test and store in the [GitHub repo](https://github.com/JEX-98/aws/tree/main/Iaas) after completion.
+This week I worked almost exclusively on the IaaS module and dealt with the module tasks, which I continuously build up using Terraform, test and store in my [GitHub](https://github.com/JEX-98/aws/tree/main/Iaas) repository after completion.
 Since the theory of the module covers a lot of principles and components within EC2 and VPC, I am creating a summary of the most important aspects in the [IaaS publication]({{< relref "/publication/IaaS" >}}) in parallel to studying the slides, which will also help me to create the presentation at the end of the module.

 ## How did I improve?